luohongk/luohongk/README.md

 >
 > 📬 Feel free to drop me an email if you'd like to chat or brainstorm ideas — let’s make something awesome together!
 >

-> [!NOTE]
-> We plan to release TensorRT accelerated implementation and adapting more matching networks for MAC-VO.
-If you are interested, please star ⭐ this repo to stay tuned.

-> [!NOTE]
->
-> We provide **[documentation for extending MAC-VO](https://mac-vo.github.io/wiki/)** for extending MAC-VO or using this repository as a boilerplate for *your* learning-based Visual Odometry.
->

 <details open>
   <summary><strong>Education & Lab</strong></summary>